pakal/django-compat-patcher/django_deprecation_timeline_notes.rst

 1.8
 -----

-- django.contrib.comments will be removed.
+- django.contrib.comments will be removed. :kind:`OUTSOURCING` [FIXED]
 - The following transaction management APIs will be removed:

   - TransactionMiddleware,